hckiang/nsim/README.md

 to be able to compile the program.
 The latter is not included in most Linux distributions' package managers, so you will need to install it manually.

+*Important: You should use the latest version of `xcb-imdkit` or `nsim` may crash.
+This is due to the bug fixed in [this commit](https://gitlab.com/fcitx/xcb-imdkit/commit/4a04ba78c51fba58594e22997bff252590083597).
+Any versions later than this commit are fine.*

 # Compiling and Installing